mkdocs/mkdocs/docs/dev-guide/themes.md

 [Translation Guide].

 Default values for many of the options to the commands can be defined in a `setup.cfg` file.
-Create a section using the script name as the section name, and the long option name as the key.
+Create a section using the command name as the section name, and the long option name as the key.
 See MkDocs' own [setup.cfg] file for an example.